Translating…

 Delegates

-• Trusted representatives elected by token holders
+• Elected representatives of token holders

 Validators & Developers